RWS/languagecloud-api-docs/articles/LCPublicAPI/docs/webhooks/Webhooks-setup.md

 2. Expand the account menu on the top right-hand corner and select **Integrations**.
 3. Select the **Applications** sub-tab.
 4. Select **New Application** and enter the following information:
-    - **Name** â€“ Enter a unique name for your custom application.
+    - **Name** - Enter a unique name for your custom application.
-    - (Optional) **URL** â€“ Enter your custom application URL.
+    - (Optional) **URL** - Enter your custom application URL.
-    - **Service User** â€“ Select a service user from the dropdown list.
+    - **Service User** - Select a service user from the dropdown list.
 To understand how service users are added in Trados Cloud Platform, check step 1 in the [Authenticate](../../docs/Service-credentials.md) topic.
 5. Select **Add**.
 6. Back in the **Applications** sub-tab, select the check box corresponding to your application.
 7. Select **Edit**.